-While there are no official statistics on the number of Travellers in prison it is recognised that Travellers are significantly over-represented within the prison system – although Travellers only account for 0.6% of the overall population in the Republic of Ireland it is estimated that they account for 22% of the female prison population and 15% of the male prison population (source: Irish Prison Service).
-The disproportionate representation of Travellers in the penal system is not a situation that is unique to Ireland; the same trend can be found in other countries with an indigenous minority ethnic population.
+Although Travellers only account for 0.7% of the overall population in the Republic of Ireland it is estimated that they account for 10% of the general prison population and 15% of the female prison population (source: Irish Prison Service, 2018).
+The disproportionate representation of Travellers in the penal system is not unique to Ireland; the same trend can be found in other countries with an indigenous minority ethnic population.

 Who we are

-An interagency steering group has been appointed to guide the direction of the TPI.
-This includes representatives from Pavee Point, the National Traveller Women’s Forum, the Irish Traveller Movement, the Irish Prison Service, the Probation Service, the Irish Penal Reform Trust, Mincéirs Whiden, Exchange House, Traveller Counselling Service, the HSE Social Inclusion Unit, IASIO, The Irish Red Cross, the Education and Training Board and Midlands Traveller Conflict Mediation Initiative.
-Anne Costello is the Programme Co-ordinator.
-She works part-time and is based in Galway and contact details are here.
+TPI is managed by St Stephen’s Green Trust with a part-time Coordinator, Anne Costello.
+It is funded by SSGT, the Irish Prison Service and the Probation Service.
+An interagency steering group, chaired by Maria Joyce, guides the direction of TPI.
+Members include representatives from Pavee Point, National Traveller Women’s Forum, Irish Traveller Movement, the Irish Prison Service, the Probation Service, the Irish Penal Reform Trust, Mincéirs Whiden, Exchange House, Traveller Counselling Service, HSE Social Inclusion Unit, IASIO, The Irish Red Cross, the City of Dublin Education and Training Board, Traveller Mediation Service and National Traveller MABS.